National Bingo Game: Origin

 The game was introduced under UK legislation as a game of multiple bingo.
 It was launched in June 1986.
 Technology became available whereby clubs were able to connect to a game control center via modem to receive a pre-selected list of numbers which were called in the same time window in each participating bingo club.

 Clubs then relayed the details of the winner in their club back to game control, who would then award the National Prize to the club whose winner had claimed the lowest number of calls across the country and Regional Prizes to the clubs whose winners had claimed in the lowest number of calls in given regions.

 Format

 The format and pricing of the game have changed several times since its launch.
-The original price was 25 pence per ticket, but this has changed to 30 pence, 40 pence, 50 pence, and £2 for six tickets.
+The original price was 25 pence per ticket, but this has changed to £1 for two tickets or £2.50 for five tickets.
 Prize money has also varied during these changes.
-Presently, pricing is £1 for two tickets or £2 for five tickets, and Jackpot Prizes of £50,000, £1,000, and £100 are offered as well as a house prize in every club.
+Presently, Jackpot Prizes of £250,000, £50,000, £1,000, and £100 are offered as well as a house prize in every club.
 Currently an ADSL secure internet connection is used to collect and distribute data.